flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 ##### Step 2: Select Initial Columns

-Select a small set of feasible columns.
+Select a small set of feasible columns such that the initial LP RMP is feasible.

 These columns define a restricted integer master problem.
 After relaxing the integrality restrictions, they also define the initial LP RMP used by Column Generation.